cseAtIITK/admissions-website/src/announcements/2015-11-25-Shortlisted-candidates-for-Interview.md

 ---

-We have shortlisted the candidates for the test and interview for Ph.D admissions (see the list at the end of the announcement).
+We have shortlisted the candidates for the test and interview for Ph.D and M.S admissions (see the list at the end of the announcement).

 <!--more-->